 |Photo: PR Volkwagen|

-One sour note: With less than 65,000 kms on the car, the passenger side, front coil spring, part of the suspension, exploded.
-My wife and I were at a service centre on 401 when the spring broke with a loud bang.
+Two sour notes: With less than 65,000 kms on the car, the front coil spring on the passenger side exploded.
+My wife and I were at a service centre on 401 when the spring, part of the front suspension, broke with a loud bang.
 Luckily, the car was not moving at the time.
 Witnesses said they saw a burst of dust coming from the front of the car and then the front passenger side corner fell an inch.

 We had the car towed to the nearest VW dealer where is remained for five days.
 We were forced to rent a replacement automobile in order to complete our trip.
 VW is picking up the cost of the tow and the repairs as the car is still under warranty but it appears they may only reimburse us for $300 of our out-of-pocket expenses related to the incident: hotel room, unanticipated restaurant meals and rental car.
 We spent more than $400 and are annoyed that a major component failed while under warranty and yet we are out money.